ncatlab/nlab-content/pages/5/0/9/0/905/content.md

 An **m-cofibrant space** is a [[topological space]] that is [[homotopy equivalence|homotopy equivalent]] to a [[CW complex]].

 The importance of m-cofibrant spaces comes from the fact any [[weak homotopy equivalence]] between m-cofibrant spaces is a homotopy equivalence.
-It is a classical theorem that this is true for CW complexes, and it is easy to see that it is a property preserved under homotopy equivalence.
+It is a classical theorem -- the [[Whitehead theorem]] -- that this is true for CW complexes, and it is easy to see that it is a property preserved under homotopy equivalence.
 In fact, it is easy to see that m-cofibrant spaces are the largest subcategory $C$ of $Top$ which includes all CW complexes and such that any weak homotopy equivalence between objects of $C$ is a homotopy equivalence.

 Moreover, since any space is weakly equivalent to a CW complex, any space is _a fortiori_ weakly equivalent to an m-cofibrant one.
 It follows that the [[homotopy category]] of topological spaces in which the weak homotopy equivalences are inverted is equivalent to the homotopy category of m-cofibrant spaces in which homotopic maps are identified.